How a parish kept a club

 Erin's Own at Gulladuff

-The story of the club now called Erin's Own GAC Lavey runs through Gulladuff.
-Originally Knockloughrim Erin's Own, named in 1926 by a Mayo man, Liam O'Connor, who was teaching in the parish, the club was reorganised in 1933 and the pitch moved to the townland of Gulladuff.
-The club went on to win the All-Ireland Senior Club Football Championship in 1991 — the first and so far only Derry club to do so.
-The pitch where that team trained is still here.
-The 2010 community sports complex sits beside it.
+The club now called Erin's Own GAC Lavey runs through Gulladuff.
+It began in 1926 as Knockloughrim Erin's Own, named by a Mayo man, Liam O'Connor, who was teaching in the parish; when O'Connor emigrated to America in 1928 the club folded, and it was reorganised in 1933 under Mick Crilly as Erin's Own GAC Lavey, with the pitch moved to the townland of Gulladuff.
+On St Patrick's Day 1991 the club won the All-Ireland Senior Club Football Championship, beating Salthill of Galway in the final.
+Five of that panel - Henry Downey, Johnny McGurk, Tony Scullion, Enda Gormley and Séamus Downey among them - went on to win Ulster and the All-Ireland with Derry in 1993, Downey lifting Sam as captain.
+The pitch where that team trained is still here, the 2010 community complex beside it.

 Lough Beg, Anahorish, the back fields